 Firstly, credit should be bestowed upon the tireless work and sacrifice of Fred Hampton’s wife, Akua Njera, formerly Deborah Johnson, and their son, Fred Hampton Jr. Akua Njera is one of the seven survivors of the law enforcement assault on December 4, 1969.
 The two of them served as creative consultants on the film.

-They have kept Fred Hampton’s legacy alive by saving the Hampton’s home to be used as a museum and educational center and Fred Hampton Jr chairman of the Black Panther Party Cubs.
+They have kept Fred Hampton’s legacy alive by saving the Hampton’s home to be used as a museum and educational center, and Fred Hampton Jr. has continued on to serve as chairman of the Black Panther Party Cubs.

-The film William O’Neal, 17-year-old car and impersonator of an F.B.I. agent, who is busted immediately after stealing a car.
-Stanfield, 12 years, attempts to convey a troubled, confused, and rudderless young black man seeking economic stability and a sense of self.
+The film is told largely from the point of view of William O’Neal (played by LaKeith Stanfield), 17-year-old car thief and impersonator of an F.B.I. agent, who is busted immediately after stealing a car in one of the movie’s early scenes.
+Stanfield, who is 12 years older than the character he plays, attempts to convey a troubled, confused, and rudderless young black man seeking economic stability, power, belonging, and a sense of self.

 Upon his arrest, he is told that if charged, he would serve a few years in prison.
-O’Neal is then approached by Chicago F.B.I. special agent Roy Martin Mitchell (Jesse Plemons) O’Neal several questions about Malcolm X and Dr.King to see his thoughts on the struggle against racism.
+O’Neal is then approached by Chicago F.B.I. special agent Roy Martin Mitchell (played by Jesse Plemons) who asks O’Neal several questions about Malcolm X and Dr.King to see his thoughts on the struggle against racism.
 Mitchell offers O’Neal an opportunity to save himself from prosecution if he joins the Chicago BPP and gets close to Chairman Fred Hampton.

 William O’Neal (LaKeith Stanfield) and Martin Mitchell (Jesse Plemons) strike a deal.

-There is an attempt to humanize Mitchell re-his investigative role in the murder of civil rights workers James Chaney, Andrew Goodman, and Michael Schwerner in Mississippi 1964.
+There is an attempt to humanize F.B.I. agent Mitchell when he re-tells his investigative role in the murder of civil rights workers James Chaney, Andrew Goodman, and Michael Schwerner in Mississippi in 1964.
 As a point of the historical record, at the time of events, the F.B.I. did nothing to bring the murders of Chaney, Goodman, and Schwerner to justice.

-a snapshot of the life and political work of Fred Hampton.
-It begins with Dr.King’s assassination on April 4, 1968, and subsequent rebellion around the nation.
+The film provides a snapshot of the life and political work of Fred Hampton.
+It begins with Dr.King’s assassination on April 4, 1968, and the subsequent rebellion that erupted around the nation.

 Fred Hampton speaking at a rally in Chicago.

-Fred Hampton grew up in Maywood, a suburb of Chicago oth of his parents worked for the Argo Starch company, so he had a stable working-class lifestyle.
-He became a star athlete and student leader, leading marches and walk-outs against racism in high school, feeding young people with a food program.
-Hampton joined the National Association for the Advancement of Colored People (NAACP) and wanted to study law more effectively challenge the impunity of law enforcement’s power.
-He began to draw more revolutionary conclusions.
-He was part of a generation that was intensely radicalized by Mao’s Chinese Revolution of 1949, the Cuban Revolution of 1959, the urban guerilla warfare struggle in Algeria against French colonialism, the Vietnam War, the anti-colonial struggle, and the radical Black Freedom Movement through figures like Malcolm X. He joined the BPP for its revolutionary politics and program.
+Fred Hampton grew up in Maywood, a suburb of Chicago.
+Both of his parents worked for the Argo Starch company, so he had a stable working-class lifestyle.
+He became a star athlete and student leader, leading marches and walk-outs against racism in high school, organizing for community centers in poor black neighborhoods in and around Chicago, and feeding young people with a food program.
+Hampton joined the National Association for the Advancement of Colored People (NAACP) and wanted to study law to more effectively challenge the impunity of law enforcement’s power.
+He then began to draw more revolutionary conclusions.
+He was part of a generation that was intensely radicalized by Mao’s Chinese Revolution of 1949, the Cuban Revolution of 1959, the urban guerilla warfare struggle in Algeria against French colonialism, the Vietnam War, the anti-colonial struggle, and the radical Black Freedom Movement through figures like Malcolm X. He joined the BPP for its revolutionary politics and program when he was 20 years old.

 Daniel Kaluuya’s performance as Chairman Fred Hampton is stunning for capturing the essence of Hampton’s cadence, oratorical skills, mannerisms, stance, and walk.
 His performance will certainly garner award nominations in the coming months.

-As brilliant as Kaluuya was, writer Angelica Jade Bastien of Vulture raises an interesting point about the age of the actors portraying these figures states, “…How much more impactful could the film be if the actors were closer to the ages of the men they’re playing, allowing the utter tragedy of this dynamic to shine through?”
+As brilliant as Kaluuya was, writer Angelica Jade Bastien of Vulture raises an interesting point about the age of the actors portraying these figures.
+Kaluuya at age 31 plays Hampton at age 21, and Stanfield at 27 plays 17-year-old William O’Neal.
+Bastien states, “…How much more impactful could the film be if the actors were closer to the ages of the men they’re playing, allowing the utter tragedy of this dynamic to shine through?”

 The average age of a BPP member was 17 to 21 years old.
 Choosing younger actors to portray these historical figures would have highlighted the innocence, courage, youthful idealism, and danger of facing an empire head-on.
-There were several tender moments between Hampton and his partner Deborah Johnson (Dominique Fishback) beautifully acted.
-Thse tender scenes punctuate the precarity, outright fear of death, and loss of black people in the struggle against this racist capitalist system
+There were several tender moments between Hampton and his partner Deborah Johnson (Dominique Fishback) that were beautifully acted.
+In another heartbreaking scene between Hampton and slain BPP member Jake Winter’s mother, she asks Fred to make sure her son is remembered more for his full life and not just as some “cop killer” who died in a shootout with police.These tender scenes punctuate the precarity, outright fear of death, and loss of black people in the struggle against this racist capitalist system.

-The film barely deals with the role of women in the BPP The BPP rank-file membership was 70% women.
+The film barely deals with the role of women in the BPP, outside of fictional character Judy Harmon (Dominique Thorne) and Hampton’s fiancé and mother of his child Deborah Johnson.
+Fred Hampton was exceptional in his consideration of the fight against sexism, and the importance of developing and involving women in the struggle for liberation.
+The BPP rank-and-file membership was 70% women.
 Once again, Hollywood’s treacherous patriarchal storytelling is on full display.

-Where is the Rainbow Coalition, Socialism, and ?
+Where is the Rainbow Coalition, Socialism, and COINTELPRO?

-Also quite disturbing is that the infamous Chicago Democratic mayor Richard Daley (1955-1976) is mentioned once, and Cook County State’s Attorney Edward V. Hanrahan is never mentioned at all.
+Also quite disturbing is that the infamous Chicago Democratic mayor Richard Daley (1955-1976) is mentioned only once, and Cook County State’s Attorney Edward V. Hanrahan is never mentioned at all.
 Daley and the Chicago political and economic establishment governed under an extremely segregated and racist city, with a law-and-order iron fist on full display at the Democratic Party National Convention in 1968.
 The blood of protesters flooded the streets of Chicago from Daley’s law enforcement.
 These conditions led to the development of the Rainbow coalition.
 Hampton and the Chicago BPP sought to build a coalition of the poor and oppressed to challenge the Daley machine, and the political and economic system.
-The Rainbow coalition consisted of the BPP, and the Puerto Rican street gang turned political organization, the Young Lords under the leadership of Jose Cha Cha Jimenez of Lincoln Park.
-The BPP began political work with the Young Patriots of Uptown, made up of poor white southerners.
+The Rainbow coalition consisted of the BPP, and the Puerto Rican street gang turned political organization, the Young Lords, under the leadership of Jose Cha Cha Jimenez of Lincoln Park.
+The BPP also began political work with the Young Patriots of Uptown, made up of poor, white southerners.
+In the film, Hampton’s speech at a Young Patriot meeting points to their shared conditions of poverty, and interests in fighting an unfair economic and political system, a powerful approach in cutting across the white southerners’ racism.
 The role of BPP member Bob Lee is never developed in the film.
 Bob Lee led the Chicago BPP-Young Patriots’ discussions and is chronicled in the extraordinary documentary American Revolution 2.

 Hampton (left) pictured with members of the radical Rainbow Coalition.

-This radical Rainbow coalition denounc law enforcement terror, poverty, racism, and the Vietnam War.
+This radical Rainbow coalition denounced law enforcement terror, poverty, racism, and the Vietnam War.
 The development of cohered leadership and organization became a domestic and international threat.

-The rise of sn’t the brainchild of F.B.I director J. Edgar Hoover (Martin Sheen) solely, but the capitalist state’s response to the revolutionary 1960s.
-J. Edgar Hoover is portrayed as a mad-man and racist in the film which he was. was an integral element of capitalism and institutional racismdefend the ruling elite’s interest by any means necessary.
+The rise of COINTELPRO wasn’t the brainchild of F.B.I director J. Edgar Hoover (Martin Sheen) solely, but the capitalist state’s response to the revolutionary 1960s.
+J. Edgar Hoover is portrayed as a mad-man and racist in the film, which he was.
+But COINTELPRO was an integral element of capitalism and institutional racism to defend the ruling elite’s interests by any means necessary.

-C was a continuation of the Palmer raids of the early 1900s against the communists, anarchists, and black nationalists Hoover was a young agent during the Palmer raids.
-The Joe McCarthy red scare witch-hunts of the late 40s and early 50s social movements and struggle by the working class, poor, and oppressed. s ramped up after the Presidential election victory of Richard Nixon in 1968.
+COINTELPRO was a continuation of the Palmer raids of the early 1900s against the communists, anarchists, and black nationalists.
+Hoover was in fact a young agent during the Palmer raids.
+The Joe McCarthy red scare witch-hunts of the late 40s and early 50s were used to neutralize social movements and struggle by the working class, poor, and oppressed.
+COINTELPRO was ramped up after the Presidential election victory of Richard Nixon in 1968.
 He emphasized law and order to confront the “menace” of political radicalization and youth culture as he portrayed himself as a defender of the hopes and dreams of the silent majority.

-n a new article based on newly released government documents, point to a broader plot to murder Fred Hampton by the J. Edgar Hoover’s FBI, Chicago police and political establishment.
+In a new article based on newly released government documents, radical lawyers and founding members of the People’s Law Office, Flint Taylor and Jeff Hass, point to a broader plot to murder Fred Hampton by the J. Edgar Hoover’s F.B.I, Chicago police and political establishment.

 Winter in America